wddwycc/DDTableViewController/README.md

 # DDTableViewController

 It's lifetime mission for iOS developers to optimize the use of UITableView.
-Fortunately, I managed a brilliant way to use it inspired by [Arkadiusz Holko's Article](http://holko.pl/2016/01/05/typed-table-view-controller/)
+Fortunately, I managed a brilliant and straightforward way to use it inspired by [Arkadiusz Holko's Article](http://holko.pl/2016/01/05/typed-table-view-controller/)

 ## Install